narkisr/octo/README.md

 * workspace: backup destination folder.
 * user: github user.
 * token: a personal access token.
-* repos:  a collection of users/orgs we want to backup:
+* repos a collection of users/orgs we want to backup:
+  * user/org: the user/org name that is backed up.
-  * options: specific repo options (like selecting a single branch to back up).
+  * options: specific repo options (currently only selecting a single branch to back up).
   * exclude: which repos not to back up.
-  * layouts: mapping of the folder structure of backups.
+  * layouts: mapping from folder name regex match into destination folder, for example match all the repos with name elm-* prefix into narkisr/elm folder.

 ## Backup lifecycle